JohanOhlin/divingintoazure/_posts/2018-11-09-practical-flexbox-examples.markdown

 #### Basic flexbox layout

-Use <code class="code">flex-direction</code> to swap between row and column.
+Use `flex-direction` to swap between row and column.
 This indicates direction of items.

 {% highlight csharp linenos %}
 .sectionWrapper {